8an3/mynotesrepo/10516_DevStack_todo.md

 #### todo
 - [x] need to fix context menu for notes
-- [ ] need to create add items functions for apiCall
+- [x] need to create add items functions for apiCall
-- [ ] need to create add items functions for settingsToggle
+- [x] need to create add items functions for settingsToggle
+- [ ] recreate creation process for cmdChain, concurrent, chain via opening jsonc file and implementing a intellisense system to help with creating the new item type
-- [ ] need to create add items functions for search
+- [x] need to create add items functions for search
-- [ ] need to test BE concurrent function
+- [x] need to test BE concurrent function
-- [ ] need to test BE sequential function
+- [x] need to test BE sequential function
 - [x] add new tools to drop down and devstack quickpick
 - [x] need to create a section on how to benefit from the local / vs production database env toggle